kurtcodebain/igunliker/README.md

 ## Info

-Instagram (API) limits the amount of commands (unlikes in this case) you can do within a certain timeframe.
+Instagram (API) imposes restrictions on the number of commands, such as unlikes, that you can execute within a specific time frame.

+Possible scenarios you may encounter:
-Usually you only need to reauthorize your account via the Instagram app or webpage to get going again.
+* Reauthorization of your account through the Instagram app or webpage

-Sometimes you are being timed out and have to wait for up to 10 minutes before being able to rerun the script again.
+* Encountering a timeout, necessitating a wait of up to 10 minutes before rerunning the script
+* Being fully logged out of your account, resulting in an inability to reauthorize for XX minutes